telerik/blazor-docs/components/treeview/selection/overview.md

     protected override void OnInitialized()
     {
         LoadData();

-        // Preselection of the second node
-        SelectedItems = new List<object>() { Data.Skip(1).FirstOrDefault() };
+        // Preselection of the second node (not required) SelectedItems = new List<object>() { Data.Skip(1).FirstOrDefault() };
     }